-In order to flow portraits onto pages in Pictavo, a compatible portrait database needs to be loaded to the program.
-The portrait database actually contains two things: a folder that contains portraits and a text file that contains information matching names to specific portrait files.
+In order to flow portraits onto pages in Pictavo, a PSPA-compatible portrait database needs to be loaded to the program.
+The portrait database has two components: a folder containing portraits and a text file containing information which matches names to specific portraits.

-If you are not provided a compatible portrait database, there are three options available to get portraits onto page layouts.
+If you are not provided with a compatible portrait database, there are three options available to get portraits into Pictavo.

-- Use a spreadsheet program that is capable of saving tab delimited text files to create the index file outside of Pictavo.
+- Use a spreadsheet program that is capable of saving tab delimited text files to create the index file.

 - Create the database directly within Pictavo – uploading each portrait and then entering the portrait information one by one.

 - Upload and place the portrait images as candid images and manually place a text box underneath each one.
 This is the least desired option, due to the amount of time and attention to detail that would be involved.
 This is really only a viable option for a school with a very small student body or very few portraits to place.

 Generally speaking, taking the time to create a database text file will deliver the most efficient result.

 This article will guide you in creating the index file in a spreadsheet program that is capable of saving tab delimited text files, such as Microsoft Excel® or Google Sheets.
 The examples below will show Microsoft Excel, but you may use any program capable of saving tab delimited text files.

 In this spreadsheet, each row will represent a single person or portrait in the database and each column will represent information about that person.